IBM-Bluemix-Docs/containers/cs_dedicated.md

         - **Virtual - Dedicated**: Your worker nodes are hosted on infrastructure that is devoted to your account.
 Your physical resources are completely isolated.

-        - **Bare Metal**: Billed monthly, bare metal servers are provisioned by manual interaction with IBM Cloud infrastructure (SoftLayer), and can take more than one business day to complete.
+        - **Bare Metal**: Billed monthly, bare metal servers are provisioned by manual interaction with {[softlayer]}, and can take more than one business day to complete.
 Bare metal is best suited for high-performance applications that need more resources and host control.

         Be sure that you want to provision a bare metal machine.
 Because it is billed monthly, if you cancel it immediately after an order by mistake, you are still charged the full month.
         {:tip}

     5. Select a **Machine type**.
 The machine type defines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to the containers.
 Available bare metal and virtual machines types vary by the location in which you deploy the cluster.
-For more information, see the documentation for the `bx cs machine-type` [command](cs_cli_reference.html#cs_machine_types).
+For more information, see the documentation for the `{[bxcs]} machine-type` [command](cs_cli_reference.html#cs_machine_types).
 After you create your cluster, you can add different machine types by adding a new worker node to the cluster.

     6. Choose the **Number of worker nodes** that you need.
 Select `3` to ensure high availability of your cluster.

     7. Select a **Public VLAN** (optional) and **Private VLAN** (required).
 The available public and private VLANs are pre-defined when the {{site.data.keyword.Bluemix_dedicated_notm}} environment is set up.
 Both VLANs communicate between worker nodes but the public VLAN also communicates with the IBM-managed Kubernetes master.
 You can use the same VLAN for multiple clusters.
-        **Note**: If worker nodes are set up with a private VLAN only, you must configure an alternative solution for network connectivity.
-For more information, see [VLAN connection for worker nodes](cs_clusters.html#worker_vlan_connection).
+        **Note**: {[private_vlan_vyatta]}

     8. By default, **Encrypt local disk** is selected.
 If you choose to clear the check box, then the host's Docker data is not encrypted.
 [Learn more about the encryption](cs_secure.html#encrypted_disks).